-Even if you’re fighting like cats or your spouse is a narcissist, don’t throw away any legitimate opportunities to settle your issues through divorce mediation.
+Even if you’re fighting like cats or suspect your spouse has a narcissistic personality disorder, you still may resolve complicated issues peacefully through divorce mediation.

-Signed written agreements reached in mediation are enforceable as court judgments under California Code of Civil Procedure section 664.6.
-Metaphorically speaking, this means your words become laws.
+Written agreements signed in mediation are enforceable as court judgments under California Code of Civil Procedure section 664.6, which essentially means, your words can carry the same weight as a judge’s orders.

-If you want to mediate your divorce, but don’t know if your spouse will agree, here are some of benefits you can discuss when asking your spouse to use divorce mediation.
+If you want to mediate your divorce but don’t know if your spouse will agree, here is a list of benefits you can discuss when asking your spouse to use divorce mediation.

 1. Mediation is ordinarily less expensive than litigation.
 If you negotiate issues like child custody, child and spousal support, and property division you can avoid significant court costs and legal fees.